DianaOlympos/Beginners_with_elixir/README.md

 Nothing.
 This course is aimed at total beginners.
 We only assume that you know some basic command line command, but we also provide a lesson about them (Appendix A, to steal from LPTHW ?).

+## Do i need XXX to do that ?

+This book should work in nearly every computer you may have.
+We will explain how to install things in various OS and the book should work the same.
+You can use the setup and computer you are familiar with to do it.
+It will work.
+Latter you may want to switch to another computer or another OS.
+That will not be a problem.
+But stick to what you know for now.
+Programming can be challenging and you will feel far better on a computer you know.

 ## How to use that course

 Just follow each lessons in order.
 They are meant to build on the previous one.